stefanschramm/qxs/README.md

 qxs is a command line utility that provides quick access to [trovu.net](https://trovu.net/)'s shortcut database.

-It tries to re-implement most of Trovu's functionality, however, some more sophisticated features are currently missing.
+It tries to re-implement most of Trovu's functionality, however, some more sophisticated features (like replacing city names or time/date in query placeholders) are currently missing.

 ## Installation